 Honeydew is the American name for the white Antibes, a variety of melon that was cultivated in southern France and Algeria centuries ago.

 Honeydew and other melons are part of the cucurbitaceae (gourd) family, which is divided into fruits (melons) and vegetables (squashes, pumpkins, and cucumbers).

 Cantaloupe and honeydew are related fruits.
-A wedge of honeydew provides more than half the RDA for vitamin C and has about 64 calories and 14 grams of natural fruit sugar.
-A similar serving of cantaloupe has about the same number of calories and amount of sugar, plus 120% of the RDA for vitamin A and 108% of the RDA for vitamin C.
+A wedge of honeydew provides more than half the recommended daily allowance for vitamin C and has about 64 calories and 14 grams of natural fruit sugar.
+A similar serving of cantaloupe has about the same number of calories and grams of sugar, plus 120% of the RDA for vitamin A and 108% of the RDA for vitamin C.

 When selecting a honeydew, look for one with a waxy, not fuzzy, rind.
 The melon should feel heavy for its size, and the surface should bounce back when pressed.

-Melons are typically used in their raw form, usually diced up in salads or cut in wedges.
+Melons are typically used raw, usually diced up in salads or cut in wedges.
 They are also popular ingredients for chilled soups.

 Cavaillon, a town in Provence, France, considers itself the world capital of melons.
 Novelist Alexandre Dumas reportedly asked for a dozen melons per year until his death in exchange for donating his works to the town’s public library.